enel-gdh-educational/katacoda-scenarios/docker/part1/step1.md

 ![Vm stack](https://raw.githubusercontent.com/dcc-sapienza/katacoda-scenarios/master/docker/part1/images/vms.png)

-In container-based virtualization (or OS-level virtualization) we can think of container as an entity including not only the hardware but also a virtual operating system kernel.
+In container-based virtualization (or OS-level virtualization) we can think of a container as an entity including not only the hardware but also a virtual operating system kernel.
 This allows the containers to use the hosting machine kernel, and its real hardware.

 ![Containers stack](https://raw.githubusercontent.com/dcc-sapienza/katacoda-scenarios/master/docker/part1/images/containers.png)